iamnbutler/zephyr/README.md

 ## Roadmap

-- [ ] Basic output: JSON -> structured text slice by node in figma
+- [x] Basic output: JSON -> structured text slice by node in figma
-- [ ] Autolayout aware outputs
+- [x] Autolayout aware outputs

-- [ ] Syntactic slicing using Tresitter for a single language (Rust) in a single theme
+- [ ] Syntactic slicing using Tresitter for a single language (Rust)
+- [ ] Highlight syntax tree in a single theme
 - [ ] Controling styling using [Tokens Studio](https://tokens.studio/)
 - [ ] Add a list of selectable languages
 - [ ] Add a list of selectable themes